justme99/juju/openam/README.md

 ##Subscription

-ForgeRock can offer a subscription for those who want to use ForgeRock OpenAM for production.
+ForgeRock can offer a subscription for those who want to use ForgeRock products for production.
 Check out here: [Subscriptions](http://forgerock.com/products/subscriptions/).

 # Usage